aseedb/CryoVesNet-Manuscript/manuscript.md

 The feature space of predicted vesicle labels was computed, containing membrane thickness $t_m$, membrane intensity $\rho$, and vesicle radius $r$.
 $\rho$ was defined as the mean intensity of the radial average within the radial distance interval $[d_m - \frac{t_m}{2}\,,\,d_m + \frac{t_m}{2}]$.

+### Outlier Detection and refinement

+Based on the radial profile of the data, key features, namely thickness, radius, and membrane density, are extracted.
+Using these criteria, the Mahalanobis Distance is calculated for each data point to quantify its distance from the distribution of these features.
+The significance of the Mahalanobis Distance is interpreted using the chi-squared distribution.
+The p-value is derived by employing the cumulative distribution function (CDF) of the chi-squared distribution, with the Mahalanobis Distance as the input and the length of the criteria as the degrees of freedom.
+The resulting p-value provides a measure of the statistical significance of each data point's distance.

+With the computed p-values, outlier detection and refinement are conducted.
+If the p-value of a specific vesicle is not within an acceptable range (0.3), indicating it might be an outlier, its radial profile is recalculated using a broader margin to find the optimal profile.
+We perform this recalculation for up to 10 iterations.
+Typically, vesicles are either adjusted within the initial iterations or remain unchanged throughout.
+Vesicles that, even after recalibration, do not meet the p-value criteria are entirely removed from the dataset
+This iterative process, involving recalculating the radial profile and adjusting parameters, continues until all vesicles either conform to the acceptable p-value range or are excluded.
+The refined dataset is then ready for subsequent analyses.
+This iterative approach ensures that all vesicles in the dataset either meet the p-value criteria or are excluded.
+Outlier detection and refinement are initiated based on the computed p-values.

-Using this multivariate feature space, we detect outliers by computing Mahalanobis Distances (MD) on normalized variables using the covariance matrix of observation and obtaining The p-value of MD.
+Using this multivariate feature space, we detect outliers by computing Mahalanobis Distances (MD) on normalized variables using the covariance matrix of observation and obtaining the p-value on MD.

 `The sphere segments with a p-value higher than a defined threshold were discarded and the process was repeated iteratively.
 If the MD p-value of a specific vesicle was not in a specific margin range (0-10), their radial profile was recalculated, and the label entirely removed if they again failed to pass the margin of the p-value.`{.yellow}
 `Amin, please check what exactly was done with the outliers.
 And p-value cannot be higher than 1, while you wrote (0-10)`{.green}

-### Analysis of Results
+### Evaluation Metrics (Analysis of Results)

 The evaluation framework was designed to assess the capabilities of the proposed toolbox for automatic synaptic vesicle segmentation.
 The framework was not only designed to evaluate quantitatively performance of the neural network, but rather assay the segmentation of vesicles in practice `\_unsure what the last part means*`{.green}. `\_I tried to say we develop the software rather than an algorithm paper with ablation study kinda more trasnfer learning but however for tranfer learning we might need add finetunning the network or say this sentence in other way*`{.green}.